Endicott, New York: IBM

 After the Second World War, IBM corporate headquarters moved to Armonk, New York, and new research and manufacturing sites were established throughout the United States and overseas.
 In 2002, IBM sold the aging Endicott manufacturing site to local investors.
 IBM leased several buildings in the complex, and employment was estimated at 600–800 in 2012.
 The jobs were entirely in research and development.
 By 2023, less than 50 people worked at IBM-Endicott and the company closed the last of their facilities in October, 2023.
-Much of the IBM factories in Endicott are abandoned and in ruins and have severely diminished the quality of life in recent years in the area.
+Much of the IBM factories in Endicott were left abandoned and in ruins and have severely diminished the quality of life in recent years in the area.
 The village has also lost a significant amount of revenue that manufacturing generated and has greatly contributed towards Broome County becoming one of the poorest counties in New York.
 The IBM facilities were purchased by BAE Systems inc, who now operate a circuit card and hybrid drive manufacturing operation.
+The oldest IBM buildings that were built between 1900 and 1914 were finally demolished in 2025 and the site sits vacant.
+Most of the IBM campus still remains in operation with Phoenix Logistics managing the site.

 There are six properties or districts in Endicott that are listed on the National Register of Historic Places.
 These include two carousels.
 For more information, see National Register of Historic Places listings in Broome County, New York.

 The Triple Cities College, a branch of Syracuse University, was started in Endicott in 1946, using buildings donated by IBM and Endicott-Johnson.
 The college became Harpur College once it was adopted into the SUNY system, and moved to its present location in Vestal, where it is now known as Binghamton University (BU).
 BU has seen rapid expansion from 2000 onward and now has a secondary campus in downtown Binghamton.
 While originally associated with BU, the Cider Mill Playhouse now serves as an independent community theatre in Endicott.